Mai265/Floating-point-operations/README.md

 # **Floating-point-operations**
 Bash shell script to perform basic floating point operations (+,-,*,/)

+Input :

-Input : two floating operands separated by the operator passed as position  parameters beside the script file name
+  - Two floating operands separated by the operator passed as position  parameters beside the script file name

+Output :

-Output : the result of the floating point operation
+  - The result of the floating point operation